 Deer live on all continents of the world, except Antarctica and Australia.
 There are many different species, from moose, elk and reindeer to red, roe, coues and fallow deer.
-Deer are mammals and so develop in the womb rather than in eggs and suckle milk from their mothers when young.
+The deer birth process follows that of most mammals.
+The young develop in the womb rather than in eggs and suckle milk from their mothers when young.

 Males will spar with each other during the rutting season, usually in the summer months.
 They will use their antlers to test each other's strength, fighting for dominance of the herd and, thus, mating rights over the females.
 They lose the antler after each rutting season, growing a new pair each year.
 The dominant male will continually search, often going without food for days at a time, among the females for those that are in season and ready to mate, as females only achieve this state for between two and three days.